jkub6/jcc/README.md

 [JCC Dcumentation](https://jkub6.github.io/jcc) (todo)

+Designed to compile from the C language into a custom (CR16-ish) ISA

 Compiles from the C language into assembly, and can then assemble to a binary file.

 [ISA for produced assembly](https://utah.instructure.com/files/92486303/download?download_frd=1)